MikuAuahDark/FasterGuin/README.md

 one image to be added to atlas and `folder` specify a directory of images to be added to atlas (non-recursive).

+Currently, you must place this Packer Guin file in the root folder of your input assets directory, usually in same directory as the input file for Faster Guin.
+This hopefully change in the future.

 License
 -----